Discover more from First Aid Kit

 Abigail’s an attorney, but this isn’t legal advice.
 Although she names some legal principles involved, a lot of her guide is about battle tactics when you’re fighting for your rights.

 This won’t work for everyone.
-Your legal rights in this situation are going to vary a lot, depending on where you live and what kind of insurance you have.
+Your legal rights in this situation are going to vary, depending on where you live and what kind of insurance you have.
 As Abigail notes, if you get your insurance from work, you’re at a disadvantage here.I know, ugh.

 A broad guide to getting therapy/psych appointments covered when you can't find anyone in network